jeanwang2dev/phpDocker/README.md

  NOTE: make sure your server have port 8080 and 8081 open

-## I used pre-wroted sql scripts to populate the mysql image so when the services starts I have an initialed table in it
+## I mount the scripts inside the MySQL Docker container, so when the services starts I have an initialed table in it

  * There are two sub-folders in the bin folder: one for building db image; one for building app image
  * The db sub-folder includes the sql scripts folder to copy to /docker-entrypoint-initdb.d/ when building the image in Dockerfile